undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 118.
-The student organization that attracts the greatest number of students is Short-term missions, followed by Intramural sports and Diverse music ensembles.
-Other popular organizations among the students at Gordon College are Student ministries and volunteer programs and Student Government Association.
+There are 80 student organizations and groups with open membership at this school.
+The student organization that is most favored by students is Table Top Club, followed by Community Tutors and God's Chosen Gospel Choir.
+Other popular organizations at Gordon College are Tea Club and Psychology Club.

-If you are interested in music, you can join the Gordon College band or chorus.
-There is a drama club you can join if acting is something that interests you.
+For students with a talent for acting, there is a drama club.
 You have a talent for media and communication?
 Gordon College publishes its own newspaper and has its own radio station.

 Student Services

-Gordon College has a number of services necessary for a comfortable and secure life on campus.
+At Gordon College, there are many amenities required for a comfortable and safe life on campus.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 All in all, campus life at Gordon College is rich and vibrant and provides everything most students need.

 Career Services